 Some associations have training courses for patients who want to become co-researchers.
 The European patient toolbox EUPATI will soon be available in Swedish, and it is an important initiative to highlight the knowledge base.

-Ethics is important
+Ethics is important in co-research

 The issue of ethics and patient involvement was raised during both meeting days.
 If you are a physician conducting an innovation project, for example – is it OK to ask your patient to take part in the project?
 No, was the answer.
-It is better for the physician to ask the patient organisations about patients to involve in co-development.
+It is better for the physician to ask the patient organizations about patients to involve in co-development.

 You can see the various agents in patient-involved innovation as different roles that meet up.
 As an individual, you may have the role of a physician, but if you get ill and need to consult the healthcare system, you also have the role of patient.
 If, in addition, you are running an innovation project, you have the role of an entrepreneur, for example.
 Depending on your role, you have different skills and experiences.
 Healthcare staff have their expertise, patients have theirs and the entrepreneurs have a different set of skills again.

 Respect for the expertise of the various roles is important.
-Patient involvement is thus not about making the patient into a physician, but about the healthcare system utilising the expertise of the patient in their role as a person in need of healthcare.
+Patient involvement is thus not about making the patient into a physician, but about the healthcare system utilizing the expertise of the patient in their role as a person in need of healthcare.

 “It is also about transfer of power”, says Åsa.
 “Who decides whether I am ill or healthy?
 Patient involvement is not about questioning the physicians but rather about empowering the patient.”